-Wills Robinson is Assistant Editor at DailyMail.com in New York.
+Wills Robinson is a homepage editor at DailyMail.com in New York.

 He covers stories from around the world and has written a number of exclusives that have been covered by global news networks.

 Wills has also made a number of media appearances discussing stories.

 He has appeared on HLN and was a regular on the News Talk Florida radio station.

 His investigations have uncovered immigration officials using private jets to deport foreign nationals, NASA employees purchasing child pornography, workers in the Department of Health and Human Services viewing explicit images at work and a Department of Commerce employee who kept his job even though he was accused of neglecting a child while stationed abroad.

 Wills revealed that the Treasury Department was protecting the identity of a US Embassy Financial Attache who sexually assaulted a woman during a party at his residence.
 He was married at the time.

 Wills specializes in generating stories from Freedom of Information Act requests.

 While working for Mail Online in the UK, one of his investigations unearthed evidence councils in the UK were giving disabled parking permits to obese applicants.